falahati/veterans/README.md

 # Veterans Only
 "Veterans Only" (or simply "veterans") is a Plugin for SourceMod and written with SourcePawn to restrict access of players based on their playtime in a specific game

+## PHP Hosting
+It is possible to host the PHP part of the project on your website.
+To do so, proceed the following steps:

+1. Locate a public folder on a website capable of hosting PHP files and with "php_curl" extension enabled.
+2. Upload the "queryPlaytime.php" file from the "web" directory to that folder.
+3. (Optional, but highly recommended) Create a folder named "WebCache" and give PHP write access to it. (chmod 755 or 777 for Linux)
+4. Edit the plugin configuration file and change the "sm_veterans_url" cvar to the address of the newly uploaded PHP file.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by